Open-CMSIS-Pack/devtools/tools/projmgr/docs/Overview.md

 `layers:`        | Start of a list that adds software layers to a project.
 `components:`    | Start of a list that adds software components to a project or layer.

+Todo:
+  - clearify in which files the various keywords are allowed

 ## General Properties

 The keywords below can be used at various levels in this file types: `[defaults].csettings.yml`, `*.csolution.yml`, and `*.cproject.yml`.

 Keyword     | Description
 :-----------|:------------------------------------
-`compiler:` | Selection of the toolchain used for the project, i.e. `GCC`, `AC6`, `IAR`.
+`compiler:` | Selection of the toolchain used for the project, i.e. `GCC`, `AC6`, `IAR`, optional with version, i.e AC6@6.16-LTS
 `device:`   | Unique device name, optionally with vendor.
 Format: `[<vendor>::]<device>`.
 Examples: `NXP::LPC55S69` or `STM32L552RCT6`.
 When `device:` is null the device is derived from the `board:` device setting, but `device:` overrules the `board:` device setting.
 Boards frequently use a superset device and with this method it is possible to use a board layer during development, but target a smaller device variant.
 `board:`    | Unique board name, optionally with vendor.
 Format: `[<vendor>::]<board>`.
 Examples: `NXP::LPCxpresso55S69` or `NUCLEO-L552ZE-Q`.
-`optimize:` | Generic optimize levels (max, size, speed, debug, tbd, ...), mapped to the toolchain by CMSIS-Build.
+`optimize:` | Generic optimize levels (max, size, speed, debug), mapped to the toolchain by CMSIS-Build.
-`debug:`    | Generic control for the generation of debug information (on, off, tbd, ...), mapped to the toolchain by CMSIS-Build.
+`debug:`    | Generic control for the generation of debug information (on, off), mapped to the toolchain by CMSIS-Build.
-`defines:`  | [Settings](./Overview.md#defines) for the code generation tools that are passed via the command line and result in #define.
+`defines:`  | [Symbol and path settings](./Overview.md#defines) for the code generation tools that are passed via the command line and result in #define.
 `misc:`     | Literal tool-specific controls (tbd variants `misc-c`, `misc-ar`, ... needed?)

 **Notes:**